krakenjs/swaggerize-routes/README.md

 An alternative to automatically determining handlers based on a directory structure, handlers can be specified for both paths and/or operations.

-Enable the `swaggerize-router` option `schema-extensions` to `true`, and specify handler locations (relative to basepath) in the swagger document.

 Example:

 ```json